oerpli/Ising/README.md

 Ising Model
 =======
-Object oriented implementation of the Ising model - has a graphical output (for 1D and 2D, made with Processing).
+Ising model - has a graphical output (for 1D and 2D, made with Processing).
-Data Output far from complete.
+Data Output not very sophisticated.

-Also 3D not debugged.
+Also 3D not well tested.

 Swendsen Wang implementation still pretty bad.
-StackOverflow in the cluster- finding method with more than 20k lattice sites (recursive dfs).
+StackOverflowException in the cluster- finding method with more than 20k lattice sites (due to recursive instead of iterative dfs)